 The 444 mile-long road covers the route from Natchez, Mississippi to Nashville, Tennessee.
 While the modern Trace dates back to the 1930s, the Old Natchez Trace i.e. the Original Natchez Trace, goes all the way back to the 1700s.
 In that time, traders known as "Kaintucks" would float their goods down the river; the Cumberland, Ohio, and Mississippi Rivers, and would then walk up the Trace to return home.
 Most of the sections of the Old Trace were either animal trails or Native American paths.

-Today, visitors can travel along the Trace while maintaining a speed below 50 mph.
+Today, visitors can travel along the Trace while maintaining a speed limit below 50 mph.
+Visitors can also try their hand at biking the trace, as the National Park Service has identified it as a bike route.
 We've rounded up some of our favorite spots and historic sites you can visit across Tennessee, Mississippi, and Alabama.

 Sites Along the Natchez Trace